imramki/MicroServices-CurrencyApplication/README.md

      return Sampler.ALWAYS_SAMPLE;
 }

-Now each request from CurrencyConversionService to CurrencyExchangService will pass through ZuulApiGatewayServer and each request will have the unique request id in each console's of the 3 components.
+Now each request from CurrencyConversionService to CurrencyExchangeService will pass through ZuulApiGatewayServer and each request will have the unique request id in each console's of the 3 components.

 **Zipkin Distributed Tracing Server:**